Dashcmd/mtk-atlas/README.md

 ## Usage Notes

 - ADB commands are only enabled when a device is authorized
-- Fastboot commands are only enabled when in Fastboot mode
+- Fastboot commands are only enabled when the device is in Fastboot mode
-- MTK Preloader detection is read-only (no flashing performed)
+- MTK Preloader detection is **read-only** (no flashing is performed)

 ---